microsoft/AzureMonitorCommunity/README.md

 - Alerts - the alerts in this repo are log-based, meaning they are in fact log queries.
 You can run them on the [Log Analytics Demo Environment](https://portal.loganalytics.io/demo) or use them to create and test alerts on your own environment

 ## Contributing
 Anyone can contribute to the repo, you don't need to be a pro.
+#### What
+Any query or workbook you find useful can benefit other users as well.
+We also keep a list of the [top asks](https://github.com/microsoft/AzureMonitorCommunity/wiki/Top-asks), you may find it inspiring :)
+#### How
 We follow the [GitHub fork and pull model](https://help.github.com/articles/about-collaborative-development-models)
 1. [Fork this repo](https://help.github.com/articles/fork-a-repo/) - just click the Fork button on the top right corner of this page